bdwalker1/WordleHelper/README.md

 After my first or second guess at the daily Wordle puzzle I can use the match_unused_words() function to find likely words to guess.

+## Future Work?
+At present, I've been happy to use this code through Pythonista or the Python Console.
+I currently do have to manually update the used words files.
+So, I may revisit this project in the future to make it a web-based app that can also manage the word lists.